Kemps (company): Acquisitions

-Cass-Clay Creamery and Goodrich Ice Cream are subsidiaries of Kemps.
+Cass-Clay and Goodrich Ice Cream are subsidiaries of Kemps.
 Green's Ice Cream and Hagan Ice Cream are currently subsidiaries under HP Hood.
 All other brands were discontinued.

-Kemps had started a joint venture with Franklin Foods of Duluth, Minnesota and Associated Milk Producers, Inc. in 1982, making products under the Arrowhead Dairy brand.
+Kemps had started a joint venture with Franklin Foods of Duluth, Minnesota, and Associated Milk Producers, Inc. in 1982, making products under the Arrowhead Dairy brand.
 Franklin Foods closed the plant in 2013.